MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 1. Quit the OneDrive app.

-2. Define the settings you want to change by creating a Plist with the values, or use a script to set the default values.
+2. Define the settings you want to change by creating a Plist file with the values, or use a script to set the default values.

 3. Deploy the settings onto the local computer.